 - Because children’s abilities vary so much, even within age groups, supervising adults should exercise discretion as to which experiments are suitable and safe for them.
 The instructions should enable supervisors to assess any experiment to establish its suitability for a particular child.

 - The supervising adult should discuss the warnings and safety information with the child or children before commencing the experiments.
 Particular attention should be paid to the safe handling of acids, alkalis and flammable liquids.

 - The area surrounding the experiment should be kept clear of any obstructions and away from the storage of food.
 It should be well lit and ventilated and close to a water supply.
 A solid table with a heat resistant top should be provided

 - Substances in non-reclosable packaging should be used up (completely) during the course of one experiment, i.e. after opening the package.

 FAQ and troubleshooting

 First of all, make sure you are using a dry flask.
-Nitrogen dioxide NO2 is very well soluble in water, which means it will be absorbed by water to yield nitric and nitrous acid.
-In other words, if you use a wet flask you might have not noticed the gas.
+Nitrogen dioxide NO2 is very soluble in water, which means it will readily dissolve in water to yield nitric and nitrous acids.
+Hence, you may not see any gas if you use a wet flask.

 Still isn’t working?
 Carefully open the vial and mix the contents again with a stirring rod.
-Now, close the vial and immerse it in hot water.
+Close the vial and re-immerse it in the hot water.